hiimjasmine00/Creative-Mode/README.md

 **It is recommended to use BetterEdit with this mod for the best experience, especially if you set the UI scale to be under 1.0 while using it.**

-Just press the search button to view a full menu of objects.
+Press the search button to view a full menu of objects.